mlange-42/arche/docs/content/guide/world/index.md

 {{< code-func world_test.go TestWorldSimple >}}

-A world can also be configured with a capacity increment, using an {{< api ecs Config >}}:
+A world can also be configured with an initial capacity:

 {{< code-func world_test.go TestWorldConfig >}}

-The capacity increment determines by how many entities an archetype grows when it reaches its capacity.
+The initial capacity is used to initialize archetypes, the entity list, etc.

-For archetypes with an [Entity Relation](./relations), a separate capacity increment can be specified:
+For archetypes with an [Entity Relation](./relations), a separate initial capacity can be specified:

 {{< code-func world_test.go TestWorldConfigRelations >}}